-The Camino del Norte is a spectacular combination of beautiful coastline passing beaches and fishermen villages and green mountains, pasture fields and lush forest.
+The Camino del Norte is a spectacular combination of beautiful coastline passing beaches and fishermen villages and green mountains, pasture fields, and lush forest.
 If you want to see both; the sea and the mountains the Northern Way is a great route to walk.
 This Camino is also known as one of the toughest routes of the Camino de Santiago due to its mountainous terrain with frequent climbs and drops.
-If you want to escape the crowds and go more off the beaten track, Camino del Norte is a good alternative to the more popular French route.
+If you want to escape the crowds and go more off the beaten track, the Northern Way is a great alternative to the popular French Camino de Santiago.

-- Camino del Norte is one of the pilgrimage routes of the Camino de Santiago that goes through Northern Spain.
+- Camino del Norte is one of the pilgrimage routes of the Camino de Santiago.

-- The Camino starts in Irún, a town in the Basque Country on the border with France and finishes in Santiago de Compostela.
+- Starting point – Irún, a town in the Basque Country on the border with France.

 - The route is marked with yellow arrows and shells.

-- The Northern Way crosses four Spanish provinces; the Basque Country, Cantabria, Asturias and Galicia.
+- The Northern Way crosses four Spanish regions: the Basque Country, Cantabria, Asturias, and Galicia.

-For detailed day by day itinerary with stages, distances, places to stay etc. go to Camino del Norte walking stages post.
+For a detailed day by day itinerary that includes walking stages, distances, places to stay, highlights, and challenges of the Camino check out our Camino del Norte walking stages post.

 The route is marked (like any other Camino Way) with yellow arrows and shells, no need to worry about finding the way – simply follow the arrows.

-We’d suggest to buy a local SIM card you can phone to book a place or to find out if it’s opened and have Internet access (though many albergues and bars have wi-fi).
+We’d suggest buying a local SIM card you can phone to book a place or to find out if it’s opened and have Internet access (though many albergues and bars have wi-fi).
 You can buy a Vodafone SIM card in Spain with 2Gb data, 200 minutes local phone calls, and many SMS for 15 Euro.
-It worked good, we used it a lot for uploading photos and video, Whats-app calls etc. and it was more than enough.
+It worked good, we used it a lot for uploading photos and video, Whats-app calls, etc. and it was more than enough.

 We drank tap water everywhere on the Camino del Norte (except Barcelona, we were told it is not good) and never had any issues but if you have a sensitive stomach bring a Lifestraw bottle just in case.